How to draw or cut an oval

 Early Morning Sun Rays #18

-I love how the silhouettes of the forest trees and foliage in this photograph create a semblance of a stained glass window.
+As the early morning sun bursts through the trees, illuminating the forest with its heavenly glow, silhouettes of branches and leaves create a semblance of a stained glass window I love how the silhouettes of the forest trees and foliage in this photograph create a semblance of a stained glass window.

 The Bright sunlight creates a high contrast photograph, almost like a black and white, except for the hint of green in the edges of the leaves and branches.
 There is also a small green sunspot followed by a larger red sunspot in the lower right corner.